 When your design incorporates details in gloss or foil, there’s a need for the layered artwork files that depict this clearly.
 Files intended for spot UV or foil finished items should be supplied according to our artwork guidelines with an additional, separate layer showing the area to be rendered in foil or spot varnished.

 This layer should be clearly labelled, with the foiled or spot varnished area denoted in black.
-If you have any queries about how to supply artwork for spot UV and foiling, don’t hesitate to call our design team on 01702 460047.
+Check out our guide on how to supply artwork for spot UV and foiling, or alternatively feel free to call our design team on 01702 460047.

 Explore our newly-expanded range of products.